PlasmaControl/PyRCN/docs/source/tutorial.rst

 Fore more advanced examples, please have a look at our `Automatic Music Transcription Repository <https://github.com/TUD-STKS/Automatic-Music-Transcription>`_, in which we provide an entire feature extraction, training and test pipeline for multipitch tracking and for note onset detection using PyRCN.
 This is currently transferred to this repository.

-Fore more advanced examples, pleas have a look at our (Automatic Music Transcription Repository)[https://github.com/TUD-STKS/Automatic-Music-Transcription], in which we provide an entire feature extraction, training and test pipeline for multipitch tracking and for note onset detection using PyRCN.